jaclu/tmux-conf/README.md

 As versions gets updated the new feature automatically becomes more widely available.

-## Version references
+## Version checks

-Param for calls to vers_ok() is lazy, can be either int, float or string.
-In most cases a float is sufficient, like 3.0
+Param for calls to vers_ok() is flexible, can be either int, float or string.
+In most cases a float is sufficient, like 2.8

 Since some versions include a trailing letter, like 3.3a, then a string param would be needed.
-If version is given as int, it will be converted into a float ending in .0
+If version is given as int, it will be appended with .0

 ## Example snippets